 We know that adolescence is a time of experimentation, pushing boundaries and risk taking.
 Teenagers will choose to spend more time with their peer groups as they move into their adolescence, and while it won’t always seem like it, the opinions of parents still matter.
-The key for parents is to stay connected with your son, to help guide and influence him in his decisions around the use of drugs and alcohol.
+The key for parents raising boys is to stay connected with your son, to help guide and influence him in his decisions around the use of drugs and alcohol.

 Kids Helpline, the phone and counselling service for young people aged 5 to 25 has some really practical advice for how to start a conversation about drug and alcohol use and how parents can reduce the possibility of adolescents experiencing drug problems.
 They include:

 Arm yourself with the facts: Before a conversation with your son about drugs and alcohol, learn as much as you can about the different types of drugs and their effect, the impact on the developing brain and decision making ability, and changes to behaviour.
 Aim to communicate the facts about drugs and alcohol and avoid exaggeration.